yumikohey/shop-at-home-reworked/README.md

 # Static Web Apps

-This repository contains apps that can be used with as a starting point for some MS Learn Modules. because everyone has their own preference for their JavaScript frameworks/library, you can choose which one you prefer.
+This repository contains apps that can be used with as a starting point for some MS Learn Modules. because everyone has their own preference for their JavaScript frameworks/library, you can choose which one you prefer - Angular, Svelte, React or Vue.

 The Shop at Home theme is used throughout the app.
 View it live at <https://www.shopathome.dev>